Kito-Ackerman/KitoDots/README.md

 # KitoDots
-Dotfiles for xmonad ,awesome and openbox
+Dotfiles for qtile and other apps !

-look at master this branch is bugged
+# Please move to other branches beacouse this is bugged and i can' t post file on it so go to master-branch !